Table of Contents

 Nutrient Cycling

-Soil microorganisms decompose organic matter, releasing nitrogen, phosphorus, and other nutrients in forms that plants can absorb.
-This recycling of nutrients is fundamental to primary productivity.
-Without soil biology, dead material would accumulate, and essential elements would remain locked in unavailable forms.
+Soil microorganisms decompose organic matter, releasing essential nutrients such as nitrogen, phosphorus, and potassium in bioavailable forms.
+This nutrient recycling underpins primary productivity in ecosystems worldwide.
+Without soil biology, dead organic material would accumulate, and vital elements would remain locked in unavailable forms, limiting plant growth and ecosystem function.

 Water Filtration and Storage